- An RMD is the minimum amount you must withdraw annually from your retirement account when you are age 72 and older.

 A different table is used if you have a spouse beneficiary who is more than 10 years younger than you.
 In each case, the RMD is calculated by dividing the year-end account value by the applicable life expectancy factor.

-The IRS is going to use updated life expectancy tables beginning in 2022, so you will want to make sure you are using the new table for RMDs in 2022 and beyond.
+The IRS started using updated life expectancy tables in 2022, so you will want to make sure you are using the new table for RMDs in 2022 and beyond.

 4. Can I combine RMDs for separate retirement plans?